samuelmtimbo/unit/src/docs/start/README.md

 ![](/public/gif/start/33.gif)

-Drawing a contour around a group of nodes, will compose those nosdes.
+Drawing a contour around a group of nodes, will compose those nodes.

 ![](/public/gif/start/42.gif)